UPLB-CMSC227/activity_1/README.md

 ## Tools
 Here is a list of tools and database management systems that could be used for this activity.
-Please note that you don't have to install MySQL if you already have MariaD.
+Please note that you don't have to install MySQL if you already have MariaDB.
 - [MariaDB](https://mariadb.org/download/?t=mariadb&p=mariadb&r=11.5.2)
 - [MySQL](https://dev.mysql.com/downloads/)
 - [phpMyAdmin](https://www.phpmyadmin.net/downloads/)